IQSS/DataTaggingLibrary/DOCS/sphinx-source/source/tutorial/hello-question-world.rst

     ]

-Now that you've leanred to ask questions and set slot values according to the user's choices, you can start writing questionnaires!
-But you your training is not complete; there are :doc:`more nodes to be discovered <call-and-end>`.
+Now that you've learned to ask questions and set slot values according to the user's choices, you can start writing questionnaires!
+But you your training is not complete; there are more nodes to be discovered.
+First, however, we need to learn about :doc:`node ids <node-ids>`.